tudoanh/test_atc/README.md

 ## How to do it

-Using Django for database modeling and convinient admin site, Scrapy for data crawling, Postgres for Database, and Dockerize everything :D
+Using Django for database modeling and convenient admin site, Scrapy for data crawling, Postgres for Database, and Dockerize everything :D

 ## Up and running